WHAT IS WORSHIP LIKE?

 The Mathis family moved to St. Louis in December of 2014 and started sharing the vision God had given them to plant a church in south St. Louis.
 God quickly and faithfully started gathering together those committed to seeing a new church plant in South STL.

-Harvest Bible Fellowship was church planting organization with a passion for Jesus Christ and a mission to act on his vision to build his church.
+Harvest Bible Fellowship was a church planting organization with a passion for Jesus Christ and a mission to act on his vision to build his church.
 The Fellowship planted vertically focused churches to proclaim the authority of God’s Word and multiply disciples of Christ all over the world.
 We are blessed by the heritage of Harvest Bible Fellowship and their investment in helping plant our church.

 We believe that local churches exist to glorify God through fulfilling the Great Commission (Matthew 28:19-20).
 We also believe God’s people are called to worship Him – to experience His presence manifest in their midst and His supernatural work in their lives.
 When God’s community gathers together in worship, God shows up and everything changes.
 As we are filled up with His presence we will commit our lives to fulfilling His mission to go and make disciples.